-The Vestry of St. John's Grace is a dedicated group of elected parish members who strive to balance the needs of our faith community with the fiscal realities of the 21st century.
+The Vestry of St. John's-Grace is a dedicated group of elected parish members who strive to balance the needs of our faith community with the fiscal realities of the 21st century.

-Junior Warden John Moffitt has been a member of St John’s-Grace in 2008 He sang in the choir and hopes to participate in the Spiritual Café this winter.
+Senior Warden John Moffitt has been a member of St John’s-Grace in 2008 He sang in the choir and hopes to participate in the Spiritual Café this winter.
 He looks forward to repurposing the Parish Hall area for more church, as well as, community activities.

 Our Vestry Members:

 Taylor Minx - I first came to St. John's-Grace in 2014 with my now wife.
 We were hoping to find a spiritual home.
 Guess what.
 We did!
 This church has shown us the love and compassion that people possess.
 We had our wedding here.
 Everyone in the Parish came together to make it a very special day.
 As one of the newest members, I was asked to consider Vestry.
 I took the position hoping to offer new ideas, encouragement, and faith to bolster the amazing community that this church supports.

 Ann Dutton -

 Deborah Vranich - My spouse, Tracy Howland, and I became members of St. John’s-Grace Church almost 3 years ago.
 We were warmly welcomed at an Easter Vigil Service and knew from that moment that this was going to be our place of worship.
 We felt like we were finally in a place that accepted us for who we are.
 I became involved in the Healing Team ministry; am a Lector at Sunday Service and am newly appointed to the Vestry.
 Tracy and I coordinate our volunteers, as well as participate in the Friends of the Night ministry, delivering food/personal donations to their Food Pantry.
 Being a member of the Healing Team ministry has enhanced my spirituality and has brought me closer to Jesus.
 I have never known such love and compassion that I feel with the members of this congregation.
 We are and continue to remain family to each other.